All Episodes

 I just call it money.

-The only time I can begin to heal is when their freedom is taken from them, just like they did to me, and literally thousands of other victims.
+The only time I can begin to heal is when their freedom is taken from them, just like they did to me and literally thousands of other victims.

 The survivors of this horrific abuse are watching.

-The American people are watching, and history is watching.
+The American people are watching.

 Which side will you be on?